aws-samples/architecture-insights-generator/README.md

 ## Supported Custom Lens

 When lens.json changes, it needs to be processed by the pjson.py program to generate a new output.csv file.
-Whether to automatically trigger the update of lens.json based on the updates of gcr-war-key-workload-custom-lens is still under consideration.
-If necessary, this feature will be supported in future versions.

 ## Security